noaihere/blog/_posts/2018-11-24-forget-not-hive.markdown

 **Set up HDFS and Hive**<br>
 I tried downloading the hortonworks sandbox but my laptop did not have enough RAM to run it properly.
-Then I found I could try Hive by using the free trial version on Microsoft azure portal.
+Then I found that I could try Hive by using the free trial version on Microsoft azure portal.
-We have to create a hadoop cluster using HDInsight [hdinsight link][hdinsight-link] Then we can run Hive queries on the cluster dashboard or if we have gitbash in windows, we can run go to *HDInsight resource group > Settings > SSH + Cluster login*.
+We have to create a hadoop cluster using HDInsight [hdinsight link][hdinsight-link] Then we can run Hive queries on the cluster dashboard or if we have gitbash in windows, we can go to *HDInsight resource group > Settings > SSH + Cluster login*.
 And copy paste into gitbash the ssh command under *Connect to cluster using secure shell (SSH)*

 Connect through ssh: ``ssh sshuser@exercisebook-ssh.azurehdinsight.net``<br>